-According to watermoldfire.net, if you notice your laminate floor planks are puffy, swollen, cracked, buckling, splitting, or cupping, these are signs that your floor has taken on some major damage.
+If you notice your laminate floor planks are puffy, swollen, cracked, buckling, splitting, or cupping, these are signs that your floor has taken on some major damage.

 Thankfully, there are ways to repair water-damaged laminate flooring; you can even do it yourself!

-BUT FIRST: Before beginning the following steps, be sure to determine the source of the problem.
+BEFORE YOU BEGIN: Before beginning the following steps, be sure to determine the source of the problem.
 Was the water damage simply the result of a spill that never got cleaned properly, or is there a leak in one of your appliances?
 If it’s the latter, then the source of the leak needs to be repaired first to prevent any water damage in the future.
 Once this has been determined, carry on with the following steps.

 You’ll of course want to have matching laminate floor planks to replace the damaged ones.
 Whether you installed the flooring yourself or had someone else do it, you most likely have some leftover planks to pull from.
 If you purchased the home and the previous owners didn’t leave behind any planks, you may have to do some research to find the exact style or one that’s similar enough so that it won’t make your floor look too eclectic – unless of course that’s what you’re going for.
 A simple internet search or calling a local flooring company can help you.

 You’ll also need a tool to lift the floor boards (more on that in the next step) and replacement underlay.
 (Note: some laminate planks already come with underlay attached – check before you buy!
 Go to Step #4 to find out more.)
 If you’re not replacing an entire piece of flowing, you’ll want to have a circular saw on hand to cut down the new plank to size.
 Because laminate flooring is such a simple installment process, that’s hopefully the bulk of what you’ll need!

 Use a tool to lift the planks in the areas where they’ve already begun to warp from the damage.
 Depending on the type of laminate, its damage, and its installation, some tools may work better than others when prying up the boards.
 You can use something as simple as a putty knife to something as heavy duty as a crowbar.
 Find a tool that works for you and your situation that won’t harm the surrounding undamaged planks.

 Remember that this can be a big project, especially if the damage is near the wall.
 If that’s the case, the baseboards will also most likely need to be removed to properly replace the flooring.
-(If you have to remove the baseboard, here’s a simple guide for how to do that yourself.)

 Once the damaged planks are completely remove, make sure the area is thoroughly cleaned and prepped for the new planks to be laid in.
 Check for and properly clean any mold or mildew that may have developed from the damage.

 Many laminate floor planks have an adhesive backing to make for an easy installation process.
 Remove this backing and place the flooring piece into its new position, pressing firmly to make sure it’s secure and properly in place.